 Some people will want to check out your social media before they make a purchase decision.
 It is improbable that someone wants to follow your business if they are not already a customer, so having them in the website’s header is a little bit like asking someone to come home with you when you just met them at the bar.
 It might work, but most of the time, it is a conversation for later when they know you better.

 In my recent reviews of pest control websites, I found 53% of them have rotating banners or image sliders – you know those images that change every 30 seconds or so?

 Do you ever sit there and watch them?
 No, nor does anyone else!

 We think they are bad for conversion because they are distracting.
-People start reading the rest of your page and then the banner rotates, causing the eyes flow back up to the banner.
-Then people they lose track of their thoughts.
+People start reading the rest of your page, and then the banner rotates, causing the eyes flow back up to the banner.
+Then people lose track of their thoughts.

 Often the darn things rotate faster than you can read them anyway.

 Still not convinced?
 Have a look at this entertaining piss-take of the use of the carousel at http://shouldiuseacarousel.com/